Montelibero/mtl_sunce/README.md

 $ chmod a+x Montelibero-Solar-Wallet.*.AppImage
 ```

-Then you can simply run the installer:
+Then you can simply run the program:

 ```
 $ ./Montelibero-Solar-Wallet.*.AppImage